rlvoelke15/ST558_Project3/README.md

 `shiny::runGitHub("ST558_Project3", "rlvoelke15", ref = "main", subdir = "Project3_App")`

-Please note I have also uploaded a separate R Markdown File with the Data Cleansing performed to clean up the raw data prior to analysis.
+Please note I have also uploaded a separate R Markdown File with the Data Cleansing performed to clean up the original raw data (i.e. rename variables appropriately and create additional variable(s) to support more in-depth analysis.